kyleslie2/kyleleslie.dev/src/markdown-pages/mysite.md

 - Using Flexbox
 - Created markdown blog entry templating

-### My goals
+### Future goals
-- Built a React webapp for recommending movies and TV
+- Build a React webapp for recommending movies and TV
 - Properly style and propogate the blog, tags, portfolio entries on the landing page
 - Actually 'finish' the blog posts I'm making for future reference
 - Improve the style of the site once I'm happy with the functionality